Leoclimbes/FIrstProj/README.md

 # FIrst Project!

-cruz's shorts are too small
+cruz's shorts are too small - (Not true)